kmkzt/svg-drawing/README.md

     }

     // The default value for the option.
 It works the same without writing.
+    // This option cannot be used before version 2.
+When setting the number of frames, you need to have a global variable used in the animation function
     {
       frames: anim.paths.reduce((l, p) => l + p.commands.length, 0), // The number of frames in the animation.
       repeatCount: 'indefinete' // Set repeatCount attribute  to animate element